-Foundation training at Bedford Hospital can be part of a full two year programme (foundation one then foundation two) and we offer rotations at the end of year between Addenbrooke’s and Bedford Hospital, offering an educational balance between experience of a regional hospital and a district general hospital.
+Foundation training at Bedford Hospital can be part of a full two year programme (Foundation Year 1 and Foundation Year 2) and we offer rotations at the end of year between Addenbrooke’s and Bedford Hospital, offering an educational balance between experience of a regional hospital and a district general hospital.

-Placements in Bedford Hospital include community posts in psychiatry, general practice and palliative care.
-One rotation also includes Papworth Hospital, which is the local cardiothoracic center.
+Rotations at Bedford Hospital include community posts in psychiatry, general practice, paediatrics and palliative care.
+One rotation also includes Papworth Hospital, which is the local cardiothoracic centre.

-We offer 27 foundation year two posts covering the above specialties together with orthopaedics, obstetrics and gynaecology, paediatrics, ENT, ICU, and psychiatry.
+We offer 26 foundation year two posts covering the above specialties together with orthopaedics, obstetrics and gynaecology, inpatient and community paediatrics, ENT, ICU, and psychiatry.
 There is also a single post in palliative medicine at a local hospice.
-We also offer three posts in general practice.
-It is possible to arrange a swap of a placement or a whole post by mutual agreement, and there is precedent for continuing training abroad.
+We offer three posts in general practice.

-We also offer other organized training in the Learning and Education Centre for all trainees, and separate physician meetings weekly together with twice-monthly grand rounds.
-Most of the departments also hold their own education and training sessions.
+A weekly lunch-time teaching workshop is held in the Learning and Education Centre for all trainees.
+In addition to this, weekly physician meetings take.
+Most departments also organise their own education and training sessions.

-There is a clinical skills lab for all trainees to help them acquire the core skills, BLS and ALS (F1).
+There is a clinical skills lab for all trainees to help them to acquire core skills, BLS and ALS (F1).

-The foundation programme faculty is led by the training programme director, Dr. Penny McNamara and meet monthly to discuss training and trainee issues.
+The foundation programme faculty is led by the training programme director, Dr Penny McNamara and meet bi-monthly to discuss training and trainee issues.